tbep-tech/fib-report-card/README.md

 ## General outline

-Ideally, a single script will be created that can be run to do all of the things below, without having to think about it (beyond "this is still appropriate, right?").
+Ideally, a single script (or qmd doc) will be created that can be run to do all of the things below, without having to think about it (beyond "this is still appropriate, right?").
 Just Ctrl-A, Ctrl-Enter.
 But if changes need to be made, flexibility will be in place to allow for it.

 So essentially, I need to write a series of functions to do each thing below, and string them together into one script that can be re-run in the future.